-At Jones IT, we strongly believe in giving back to the community.
-We have been serving the San Francisco Bay Area community by mentoring and creating opportunities for the local youth.
+At Jones IT, we strongly believe in giving back to the community and have been serving the San Francisco Bay Area community by mentoring and creating opportunities for the local youth.
 Please take a moment to learn more about these wonderful organizations that are working towards sustaining and building a strong community in San Francisco.

 Bay Area Warriors

 The Bay Area Warriors Inc. is a non-profit devoted to cultivating student athletes and developing leadership.
 It is an entirely volunteer run 501(c)3 non-profit organization.
 Initially founded by Evan Jones in 2005 in partnership with the First Base Foundation, it has since been reincorporated in 2012 as Bay Area Warriors, Inc., a 501(c)3 non-profit.

 Evan started this non-profit with the intention to use sports as a way to expose kids to college, and to help educate the youth in the local community on both sports and leadership by providing them with top-of-the-line coaching and mentoring.

 "The mission of the Bay Area Warriors is to educate and help youth develop athletic skills while gaining a level of confidence and self-esteem that they can use on and off the court.
 The organization aims to serve the youth of San Francisco through their basketball program and running travel teams, leagues, and camps.
 It is the Bay Area Warriors' goal to mentor as many young men and women in the community as possible, regardless of athletic ability, ethnic background, or economic status."